top of page

 weeks for all deliverables ready for shipping.

-35 % Balance shall be paid in full prior to container loading at Factory and products leaving Factory.
+35 % Balance shall be paid in full before container loading at the Factory and products leaving the Factory.
 No exceptions we follow International Trade requirements.

 PREFAB Homes or Projects security deposit Ordering ( All ) Terms: